 If you plan to visit the White Rann on a day trip from Bhuj, then the smart thing to do would be to spend the night at Bhuj itself.
 There are several affordable options available in Bhuj so you can find an option that suits your budget.

 There are lots of homestays, guest houses, and hotels available in Bhuj in different price ranges.
 Personally, I have stayed in the Royal Guest House on my first trip to Kutch and it cost me around 400 INR for a night in a dorm.

 On my second visit, I stayed in The Fern Residency which charged around 4300 INR for a room including breakfast and access to a swimming pool.

 Accommodation near Rann of Kutch

-If you wish to stay a night at the White Rann to enjoy the Rann Utsav festivities in 2020 or admire the salt desert under the full moon, then there are several stay options in Dhordo village as well.
+If you wish to stay a night at the White Rann to enjoy the Rann Utsav festivities or admire the salt desert under the full moon, then there are several stay options in Dhordo village as well.

 One of the most popular options in Dhordo is the Gateway to Rann Resort where you will find different types of traditional Kutchi Bhungas (Mud Huts).
 The prices of these bhungas start from 4,500 INR for double occupancy with air-conditioning.
 The prices differ from the touristy months and often include a few meals as well.

 Another option is the government-run Toran Rann Resort which is located directly opposite the salt desert entrance.
 Here, a Bhunga will cost you around 4,500 – 6,000 INR including breakfast and dinner.

 Personally, I have stayed in the White Rann Resort that is around 1.5 km from the White Rann and offers both Bhungas and Tents for staying.
 They are slightly more expensive than other resorts as they offer complete packages with meals and sightseeing options.
 In all these resorts, you will be able to enjoy cultural performances along with a lot of activities (at an additional cost).

 Note: You don’t need to buy the permit separately if you opt for one of the resort packages.